Keeping your school library up to date

 Creating your wish list

-The shortlists for the many children’s book awards are another good source of recommendations and can help you ensure that you always have the best of the latest publishing on your shelves.
-Some of the awards also have shadowing schemes, which are a great way to encourage your pupils to read, discuss and then vote on their favourite titles.
+The shortlists for the many children’s book awards are good places to go for recommendations and will ensure that you always have the best of the latest publishing on your shelves.
+Sign up for the Literacy Hive newsletter to ensure that you get the latest book award news straight to your inbox.

-When you are creating your book lists, don’t forget to include non-fiction, poetry, graphic novels and picture books for older readers so that you can appeal to all reading tastes.
+When you are creating your booklists, don’t forget to include non-fiction, poetry, graphic novels and picture books for older readers so that you can appeal to all reading tastes.

 Magazines, comics and newspapers are another good way of providing a variety of reading material, and a subscription will ensure that there is something new in the library every week.